artscorestudio/layout-bundle/Resources/doc/twitter-bootstrap.md

 # Configure Twitter Bootstrap

-## Copy fonts and customize less files
+## Copy fonts

+### Copy fonts

-If you want to copy/paste fonts in web folder, add this commands in *post-install-cmd* and *post-update-cmd* statements in your project's composer.json file.
+If you want to automatically copy fonts in web folder, add this commands in *post-install-cmd* and *post-update-cmd* statements in your project's composer.json file.

 ```json
 # composer.json